yashkanjariyaa/DeFiCosmos/README.md

 - Vaishnavi Shridhar - [@vaishnavi23-03 ](https://github.com/vaishnavi23-03)

 ## Credits
 This project was developed as part of the Blaze API Hackathon, utilizing the Blaze API for various functionalities.
+All the Wallet Intelligence and Identity APIs are used for this project.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.